hasmonteiro/hasmonteiro.github.io/_pages/cv.md

 - [2016]	Direct ascension to the Doctoral degree due to academic merit.

-- [2012]	Academic Relevance Award of the School of Engineering (Among the best works in the conference).
+- [2012]	Academic Relevance Award of the School of Engineering (One of the best research works).

-- [2011]	Academic Relevance Award of the School of Engineering (Among the best works in the conference).
+- [2011]	Academic Relevance Award of the School of Engineering (One of the best research works).

 ______________________________________________________________________________________
 ## Languages